Quick Links In The Section

 11. The use of Section 5 firearms is only permitted with prior permission in writing from the CE personally.
 Such permission will rarely be given.
 The request to fire Section 5 firearms must be in writing and must detail the type of firearms and the personnel attending.

 Additional Limits on Shotguns

 12. Shotguns may be used on Clay Target ranges.
-Solid shot or slug is not generally permitted on Clay Target ranges.
-Restrictions on the size of lead shot which may be used on Clay Target ranges may have to be applied from time to time.
+Solid shot or slug is not permitted on Clay Target ranges.
+Restrictions on the size of shot which may be used on Clay Target ranges may have to be applied from time to time.

 13. Shotguns may be used on Winans Range in accordance with range specific regulations.